 With the relaxation of the measures, events and parties are back on in (almost) full swing.
 There are tons of options available to celebrate this holiday! 🍾

 Ready to get your tear up the dancefloor after a year and a half of being stuck inside?
 We totally get it!
-Throw on a scantily-clad Halloween costume and hit up the Met-Gala Meets Halloween Party in Rotterdam, where you can watch spooky performances and dance your heart away to DJ sets. 💃
+Throw on a scantily-clad Halloween costume and hit up the Crazy Sexy Cool Halloween in Rotterdam, where you can watch spooky performances and dance your heart away to DJ sets. 💃

-Most cities have events and parties going on!
-Just search up Halloween events in your area, and you’re bound to find something great (unless the corona measures get strict again! 😬).
+Don’t forget, that most cities have events and parties going on.
+Just search Halloween events in your area, and you’re bound to find something great!

 Are you ready for a frightening evening?